 Be sure to spread the roots out so they do not come into contact with each other.
 Rotate the roots on occasion to make sure that they are drying on all sides.

-Ideal drying temperatures should be between 70-100 F. (21-38 C.).
-Temperature, weather, humidity and the method for providing heat will all be variables when drying ginseng root.
-That said, it should take between 1-2 weeks for the roots to completely dry at a temp of about 70 F. (21 C.).
-Of course, small roots dry more rapidly than large roots, which can take up to 6 weeks.
+Ideal drying temperatures should be between 70 and 100 degrees F. (21-38 C.).
+Temperature, weather, humidity, and the method for providing heat will all be variables when drying ginseng root.
+That said, it should take between one and two weeks for the roots to completely dry at a temp of about 70 degrees F. (21 C.).
+Of course, small roots dry more rapidly than large roots, which can take up to six weeks.

 Continually inspect the roots to check and see if they are drying all the way around.
 As mentioned above, a properly dried root will snap in two easily and should be completely white inside with no sign of mold.